 The moment you step into the calm atmosphere of Walvanda village, you would be transformed into a world of peace and charm adorned by its greenery and rustic beauty.
 Away from the hectic and busy life of Mumbai, the village offers complete relaxation of the human mind and soul.
 The farmlands are a treat to the eyes, mesmerizing you with the soothing breeze.
 You can watch the farmers working in the paddy fields inside knee-deep waters.

 The green meadows dotted by the small huts of the village paint a wonderful scenic beauty.
 You can refresh yourself with the freshness of the air for surreal calmness.
 The atmosphere is enchanting and delightful.
-You can spend an entire day at the village immersing into its ethereal beauty.
+You can spend an entire day at the village immersing in its ethereal beauty.

 The “Warli” Paintings in the Walvanda Tribal village

 You can observe the paintings on the walls of the huts.
 The paint was originally made by a thick mixture of rice paste, water, and gum.
-The paint brush was curved from a bamboo stick.
+The paintbrush was curved from a bamboo stick.
 The walls of the mud houses served as the painting media with the artistic drawings adorning them.
-In modern times many mud houses have been replaced by the brick and mortar houses.
+In modern times many mud houses have been replaced by brick and mortar houses.
 So for obvious reasons the paintings are now seen on the walls of the brick houses.

 Warli paintings were considered an auspicious ritual performed by the tribes during any religious or traditional ceremonies.
 The ritual has been passed on generations and the heritage is still existing among few people in the tribal families.
 The artists and craftsmen of the villages, nowadays, create the paintings for sale and also for the tourists who visit the village for spending time with the tribal people.